 - Slurred speech

 - Slow pulse and shallow breathing

 - Frothing at the mouth

 Fortunately, methadone doesn’t damage any major organs or bodily systems and has very few long-term side effects.
 Thus, why it is a useful medication to use to combat opioid use disorder.

 Some other information to keep in mind includes being aware if you are a good candidate for methadone treatment.
 Patients suffering from liver disease should not attempt to use the medication.
 Also, patients suffering from asthma, hypothyroidism, or diabetes need to approach this kind of medication-assisted treatment cautiously.

-At Sunlight Medical Services, our facility located in a professional medical plaza is comfortable and inviting.
+At Sunlight Medical Services, our facility/clinic located in a professional medical plaza near Glendale, AZ, is comfortable and inviting.
 You’ll find our treatment environment one that sets your mind at ease, making you more open to getting the therapy you need.
-We work alongside patients to develop the most effective medication-assisted treatment program that will work best for them.
+At our Methadone Clinic, we work alongside patients to develop the most effective medication-assisted treatment program that will work best for them.
 Also, Sunlight Medical Services offers several behavioral programs to support your treatment.
 For example, we offer the following:

 - Behavioral Intervention for Pain

 These therapies and programs combined with our medication-assisted treatment program give patients the comprehensive care needed to make a lasting recovery.
 Here at Sunlight, we understand what you’re going through, and we know we can help you get control back with our Methadone Maintenance Therapy.
 So contact our Methadone Treatment Center today at (855) 920-1104 to learn how Sunlight can help you.